dmlc/minpy/README.md

 Currently both MXNet and MinPy are going through rapid development.
 MinPy is not guaranteed to work with all MXNet versions.

-This version of MinPy is tested to work with MXNet at b7ab768 on `nnvm` branch.
+This version of MinPy is tested to work with MXNet at `962271410059156180ab1d5e79b805e687512be9` on `nnvm` branch.
+Latest MXNet on `nnvm` branch is likely to work too.

 ## How to get started